"We expect that those would remain in service through July of 2041," said Damon Gross, a spokesman for Arizona Public Service Company.

 The 47-year-old mine has grown south from the power plant as nearer coal supplies were exhausted.
 Area I is completely tapped out, while Area II is nearly so.
 Most mining now occurs in Area III.

 A federal judge on Oct.
 28 blocked BHP's plan to mine in an area known as Area IV North.
-Judge John L. Kane of the U.S. District Court for the District of Colorado remanded a
+Judge John L. Kane of the U.S. District Court for the District of Colorado remanded a necessary environmental permit.

 Kane ruled that the federal Office of Surface Mining Reclamation and Enforcement failed to conduct an adequate review or provide meaningful public notice to Navajo communities, and ordered the federal agency, part of the Interior Department, to address the issues.